-The proposed internship opportunity must be in the legal department of a corporation or business entity.
+The proposed externship opportunity must be in the legal department of a corporation or business entity.
 Students may also work in other departments of a corporation as long as they are supervised by an on-site licensed attorney.
 Students may not work in any setting where they have been employed or paid for their legal work in the past two years.
 Some very limited exceptions may apply.
-Students are limited to one semester at any placement unless the student is in a different legal department or will be receiving a novel learning experience as determined by the Director of the Internship Programs.
+Students are limited to one semester at any placement unless the student is in a different legal department or will be receiving a novel learning experience as determined by the Director of the Externship Programs.

 The student may not receive any monetary compensation for the work including, but not limited to work study, grants, stipends or awards.
 Students may not forgo compensation for credit.